Tíbet

 Mobile, internet and WIFI

-In Tibet there are different operators with international agreements, but as always, the cheapest way is to use a SIM card from a local company, which you can buy by showing your passport.
+There are different operators with international agreements, but as always, the cheapest way is to use a SIM card from a local company, which you can buy by showing your passport.
 The easiest way to charge is to buy the usual cards with different values.

 Most hotels and venues have WIFI, but internet and data connections can be erratic, as the Chinese government tightly controls all connections.
 In many places, you have to show your passport to access the net, and many websites are blocked and others work intermittently.
 Of course, be careful about the websites you visit or the comments you make in your communications.